lawrennd/snippets/_information-game/includes/jaynes-world-overview-and-definitions.md

 \subsubsection{1.
 Apparent Zero-Entropy Start}

-The model behaves as if it originates at low entropy, but this is a consequence of the entropy ascent, not an assumption.
+The game behaves as if it originates at low entropy, but this is a consequence of the entropy ascent, not an assumption.

 \subsubsection{2.
 Discretisation from Entropy Capacity}